yuqing-luo/yuqing-luo/README.md

 # Hi, I'm Yuqing Luo <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 I'm a business analytics student at the University of Iowa🎓.
 I'm passionate about coding and data analytics.
-Things I've been excited about lately are data visualization and digital product development👀.
+Things I've been excited about lately are data visualization and digital product development.

 <br>